Lang Law: Contents of the law

+Discounts of more than 5% can occasionally be applied under certain strict conditions: books must have been on the market for more than 2 years, and last restocked more than 6 months ago.

 The law was extended to cover e-books in May 2011.
 Due to this law it is illegal to provide e-books of French publishers as a part of subscription service for a flat, periodical rate.